yhal-nesi/data-portal/docs/portal_config.md

       },
       {
         "enabled": true,
-        "type": "export-pfb-to-url", // export PFB to arbitrary URL; see docs/export_pfb_to_url.md "targetURLTemplate": "https://terra.biodatacatalyst.nhlbi.nih.gov/#import-data?url={{PRESIGNED_URL}}", // required if type is `export-pfb-to-url`; `{{PRESIGNED_URL}}` is a required template variable which is replaced by the presigned URL of the exported PFB
-        "title": "Export All to Terra",
-        "rightIcon": "external-link"
-      },
-      {
-        "enabled": true,
         "type": "export-to-workspace", // required; export-to-workspace = export to workspace type "title": "Export to Workspace",
         "leftIcon": "datafile",